carvilsi/esp32-wifi-map/README.md

 # WIFI_MAP

-An ESP32 and FillperZero wifi mapping
+An ESP32 and FlipperZero wifi mapping

+Check the FlipperZero side at: [flipper0-wifi-map](https://github.com/carvilsi/flipper0-wifi-map)

 ## Build and flash